-Our therapist Don Knox is a registered senior accredited member of the British Association for Counselling and Psychotherapy (BACP) and is on the UK Register of Counsellors & Psychotherapists.
+Our therapist Don Knox is a registered senior accredited member of the British Association for Counselling and Psychotherapy (BACP) and is on the UK Register of Counsellors and Psychotherapists.
 He trained as a Humanistic Counsellor and as a Gestalt Psychotherapist.
 Don did his training in the UK which includes:

 Don developed his counselling and psychotherapy style from the Humanistic approach.
 This includes Client Centered and Gestalt Therapies.
 He works with clients, assisting them, in a safe environment, to be more accepting of themselves.
 By exploring current feelings and emotions each client is supported in addressing the issues that bring him/her to therapy.